bash-bastion/bash-args/docs/reference.md

 ## Variables

-Available variables after calling `args.parse`.
-If the values of the variables appear to be blank, you may have to declare the variable before calling `args.parse`
+Available variables after calling `bash-args`.
+If the values of the variables appear to be blank, you may have to declare the variable before calling `bash-args`

 ### `argsPostHyphen`